 A Strong Foundation for Success

-Currently: Laurens County Sherriff’s Dept.
+Currently: Laurens County Sheriff’s Dept.

 When you look at Faith Rayborn, you immediately think pre-school teacher – not police officer.
-That drive has led her to become an officer with the Laurens County Sherriff’s Department working at the Laurens County Detention Center.
+That drive has led her to become an officer with the Laurens County Sheriff’s Department working at the Laurens County Detention Center.

 “I enjoy what I do,” she said.
 “I had never worked in this kind of environment before, but I enjoy the challenges.”

 Rayborn found herself one of the many displaced workers when her job was outsourced overseas.
 She decided to take the opportunity to pursue a degree.

 “I wanted something that was interesting and challenging,” Rayborn said.
 “Criminal justice just came to mind.”

 She enrolled in the program and completed her associate degree in May 2013.
 Rayborn is now pursuing her bachelor’s degree in social and criminal justice through Ashford University.